oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

 ## Introduction

-In this lab, you will
+In this lab, you will set up the GenerativeAI service in OCI to work with Graph Studio.

 Estimated Time: 10 minutes.